anelson/pi-pico-sandbox/README.md

 The LED blink is a stupid, small thing, but I fear it's a sign of more widespread indifference to this platform.
 If that doesn't work, what about a TCP/IP stack?
 An MQTT client?

+## New Embassy Project

+`cargo generate` template at https://github.com/bentwire/embassy-rp2040-template.
+The docs for the Rust Pico HAL also have a `cargo generate` template for their libraries, but I'm interested in playing w/ that async hotness so I'm taking the hard path.